Bochoxic/MLOPS_Tomato_Project/reports/README.md

 - .github: .github/workflows/ contains different workflows
 - config: contains config files to keep track of hyperparameters
 - reports: contains the project description and exam
--tests: contains the unit testing to tests individual parts of your code base.
+- tests: contains the unit testing to tests individual parts of your code base.

 ### Question 6